-- Unplug Mixer and EQ cables from the Snake, coil and put in cases. - b.
-Put Mixer and EQ in cases. - c.
+- a.
+Unplug all cables from snake, mixer and EQ. - b.
+Put Mixer and EQ in their protective case. - c.
+Wrap cables and store in brown suitcase. - d.
 Return to Step 2.d. - 4.
-Put everything back in good shape ready for next user. - Leave notes, if you had any problems with the equipment, on the clipboard in closet - 6.
+Put everything back in good shape ready for next user. - 5.
+Leave notes, if you had any problems with the equipment, on the clipboard in closet - 6.
 Roll up carpet take down quilt. - 7.
 Stuff everything back in the closet and lock.